EXCLUSIVE: Bikers for Trump kickstarts 2024 White House bid

-Bikers for Trump isn’t waiting for former President Trump to clear his Senate impeachment trial next week.
+Bikers for Trump isn’t waiting for the former president to clear his Senate impeachment trial next week.

-Instead, the group on Monday roared ahead with the launch of its Draft Donald Trump for President 2024 campaign.
+Instead, the biker group roared ahead Monday with the launch of its Draft Donald Trump for President 2024 campaign.

-“If President Trump enters the 2024 race he would be the clear favorite to win the Presidency and put an immediate stop to the Left’s radical, Socialist, Anti-American agenda,” Bikers for Trump leader Chris Cox wrote in a memo to supporters announcing the Draft Trump campaign and seeking contributions.
+“If President Trump enters the 2024 race, he would be the clear favorite to win the presidency and put an immediate stop to the left’s radical, Socialist, anti-American agenda,” Bikers for Trump leader Chris Cox wrote in an email to supporters that announced the Draft Trump campaign and sought contributions.

-“The Left and their corporate megadonors are doing everything they can to seize total control and muzzle President Trump and his supporters,” Mr. Cox said.
+“But the left and their corporate megadonors are doing everything they can to seize total control and muzzle President Trump and his supporters,” Mr. Cox said.
 “The Dems are terrified of President Trump.
-That’s why their Silicon Valley cronies are taking unprecedented steps to silence President Trump and his Conservative allies.
-That’s why we need to start organizing NOW!”
+That’s why their Silicon Valley cronies are taking unprecedented steps to silence President Trump and his conservative allies.

 Senate Democrats hope to convict Mr. Trump at the impeachment trial and bar him forever from running for president, though they likely lack the Republican votes needed to convict.